materialsinnovation/tms-materials-informatics-workshop/OUTLINE.md

 ### Introduction to Materials Informatics (1:00 to 1:30, Surya)

- * should cover the entire domain

- * should motivate everything from the mathematics, to the web etc.

- * slide on code of conduct (be friendly, very important to create good atmosphere)
+ * Code of conduct (be friendly, very important to create good atmosphere)

+ * What is MKS?

- * introduce David, Yuksel, and Ahmet
+ * Introduce David, Yuksel, and Ahmet

- * what is MKS?

 ### Introduction to Python and PyMKS (1:30 to 2:30 hour, David)

-Some of this stuff might seem a little basic, but TMS is not going to be full of hacker types.
-I'll steal some of this from Software Carpentry.

  * Demo the web interface (Wakari or whatever we use)